josecelano/data-version-control/README.md

 * Write an article about `prepare_images.py` script.
 * Refactor `prepare_images.py` script.
 How could be easily converted to GitHub Action in the future.
 * Use GitHub cache for DVC local cache `.dvc\cache`?
 * It seems conda cache it's not working.
-See issue [#1](https://github.com/josecelano/data-version-control/issues/1)
+See issue [#1](https://github.com/josecelano/data-version-control/issues/1).
+* Make the pipeline fail if the accuracy of the model decreases.